russkinori/TeamProfile-Composer/README.md

 ## Description
 This repo contains a Node.js command-line application which takes information about employees on a software engineering team and generates an HTML webpage that displays summaries for each person.

-The application accepts user input to to gather information about the development team members and creates objects for each team member using the correct classes as blueprints.
+The application accepts user input to gather information about the development team members and creates objects for each team member using the correct classes as blueprints.

 Technologies used include the inquirer, joi and jest packages, html, css, javascript, classes and inheritance subclasses.